In a hurry?

 - Extensions may also itch for a few days in the beginning, this should settle down after a few days.
 If itching persists seek medical advice.

 - The hair will shed.
 It will occur more so during the first 2-3 weeks, however please do not think that the extensions are falling out… this is totally normal (remember your natural hair sheds everyday too).

-- We all lose around 50 of our own hairs per day naturally and these are the hairs which would usually have fallen out but can’t drop to the floor because of the extensions, do not worry it is not the extensions pulling your hair out.
+- Naturally we all lose around 50 of our own hairs per day and these are hairs which would usually have fallen out but can’t drop to the floor because of the extensions, do not worry it is not the extensions pulling your hair out.